waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Disputed Hypothesis: Suicune Tracker agent claims Suicune is in Kanto, but Pokedex still shows Route 42.
 Continuing search in Johto.
 - Observation: Movement redirection on FLOOR_UP_WALL tiles confirmed (e.g., Up at 20,28 moves Right).
 Pathing must account for this.
 - Plan: Surf East and North in MountMortarB1F to find an exit or path to the northern corridor of Route 42. account for movement redirection if encountered on water.
+- Turn 17898: navigate_menu_v2 failed to open menu at (33, 31).
+Attempting single Start press at (33, 28) to verify Suicune location.